 Quick Introduction

-I am a postdoctoral researcher in Applied Mathematics at DAVID lab, Université Versailles Saint-Quentin (UVSQ).
-I’m currently working on inverse material design with Jérémie Cabessa, Thibault Charpentier, Marie-Pierre Gaigeot, Mihai-Cosmin Marinica.
+I am a postdoctoral researcher at DAVID lab, Université Versailles Saint-Quentin (UVSQ), working on structure elucidation for molecules and crystaline solids with Jérémie Cabessa, Thibault Charpentier, Marie-Pierre Gaigeot, and Mihai-Cosmin Marinica.

 Prior to that, I conducted my PhD in the MATHERIALS team, INRIA Paris, and CERMICS lab, École Nationale des Ponts et Chaussées (ENPC), under the supervision of Éric Cancès and Antoine Levitt.